steaklive/EveryRay-Rendering-Engine/README.md

 Rendering engine/framework written in C++/DirectX 11.
 https://youtu.be/_htQNxesr9U

-!!!TEMP!!!
+***
+**Note (will be removed with v1.0)**: after years of development and increased popularity on Github in recent months, I decided to start preparing the release of the first proper version of this project (v1.0).
+I would like to: add a wiki page, license, refactored structure and, most importantly, clean all the previous functionalities and make them ready to be used by the public.
+In addition, since I started working on this project, I've learned a lot of concepts that are used in the industry and I would like to bring some of them to v1.0: i.e., graphics API abstraction which does not exist here at the moment.
+Currently, if you pull master, things will work and you will be able to run the project and do whatever you want, however, a lot will change with v1.0 that should come out around summer 2022.
+The engine grew a lot with years and became a bit messy, although it still is (and will be) a rendering engine (not a game engine).

 At the moment only **"testScene"** and **"testScene_simple"** load correctly (other, like "sponzaScene", "terrainScene" are to be added). "testScene" contains GI support with light probes which are generated with the first launch (generating diffuse+specular probes and saving them on disk might take several minutes depending on your PC specs; in the future I will be adding pregenerated archives of probes for scenes to this repo).
-The second one has no probes assigned to the level, so you can use that scene if you do not need GI (its a very lightweight scene)
+The second one has no probes assigned to the level, so you can use that scene if you do not need GI (its a very lightweight scene).
+***

 # Some of the rendering features
 - Deferred + Forward Rendering